 Codility is an online tech skills assessment platform, which consists of the following vetting test products:

 - CodeCheck: a screening tool for evaluation of the real life development skills, fundamental programming skills, and technical knowledge.

 - CodeLive: an online room to collaborate and code with the candidates in real-time tech interviews.

 Tech giants such as Amazon, Microsoft, Intel, PayPal, and others use Codility when vetting tech candidates.

-This tech interview platform helps its clients to spot and hire developers with the right skills.
+This tech interview platform helps its clients to spot and hire developers with the right skills through the coding tests.
 Among their customers are PayPal, Atlassian, LinkedIn, and many more.
 HackerRank offers the following products:

 - CodeScreen: allows the employers to evaluate developer skills by inviting candidates to participate in coding assessments online.

 - CodePair: makes it possible to evaluate the candidate’s problem solving and communication skills with real-time online pair programming.